wnanbei/direwolf/README.md

 attr := resp.CSS("a").Attr("class", "default value")
 ```

-### 13. Extract Data by Regexp
+#### 13. Extract Data by Regexp

-Except css selector, direwolf also integrates regular expressions to extract data.
+Direwolf also integrates regular expressions to extract data.
 It has two methods.

 This is sample data: